One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 There are enough different build phases overlapping now that it gives me a fine variety of mini-projects to rotate among and work on.

 December 2025: Month six.
-Time for the second power tool, in this case a cheap sander to smooth out the Bondo I smeared into and onto the joints.
+Time for the second power tool, in this case a cheap sander to smooth out some Bondo I strategically smeared into and onto the joints.
 I did not realize how hard dried Bondo becomes.
+Also it has an aggravatingly unforgiving cure time, especially when mixed in very small batches.

 Progress has slowed considerably because it's winter and now my garage is effing cold.
-And I have one of those new hybrid water heaters that makes hot water and spews out cold air.
-Great in the summer.
-Not so much in the winter.
-That's okay, I'm inside gluing together stupidly small photo etched parts onto a scale plastic kit model of a sweeeet Mk 15 mod.
+And I have one of those new hybrid water heaters in the corner that makes hot water by spewing out cold air which is great in the summer but not so much in the winter.
+That's okay, I'm warm indoors gluing together stupidly small photo etched parts onto a scale plastic kit model of a sweeeet Mk 15 mod.
 31 SeaRAM for the aft CIWS mount.

 This ship is going to have quite a few scale model crew figurines all over because why not.

-Everything will eventually be painted very authentically - I have a lot of prior professional experience with haze gray paint.
-And it will be appropriately weathered with simulated salt spray and aging and rust.
+Everything will eventually be detailed and painted very authentically - I have a lot of prior professional experience with haze gray paint.
+And then it will all be appropriately weathered with simulated salt spray and aging and rust.
 Nothing is going to be glossy on this model when it's finished.

 Maybe I'll finish it before an apocalypse.